 - interests derived from treasury bonds with a maturity of at least three years.

 There is also a WHT of 5% that is applicable on goods imported for commercial use.
-Public institutions are required to retain 3% on payments to winners of public tenders.
-However, businesses that possess a tax clearance certificate are exempted from deduction of the above WHT.
+Public institutions are required to retain 3% on payments to winners of public tenders; however, the same is increased to 15% if the winner of the public tender is not registered with the tax administration or when registered does not have their previous income tax declaration.
+Note that businesses that possess a tax clearance certificate are exempted from deduction of all above WHT.

 The WHT deducted should be remitted to the RRA within 15 days following the month of deduction.

-Rwanda has DTAs with Belgium, Jersey, Mauritius, Singapore, and South Africa.
+Rwanda has DTTs with Barbados, Belgium, the People's Republic of China, the Democratic Republic of the Congo, Jersey, Luxembourg, Mauritius, Morocco, Qatar, Singapore, South Africa, Turkey, and The United Arab Emirates.
 The WHT rates are as follows:

 |Dividends||Interest||Royalty||Management or professional fees|

-The DTAs contain conditions to be complied with for the preferential rates to apply; consequently, it is recommended that professional advice is sought before application.
+The DTTs contain conditions to be complied with for the preferential rates to apply; consequently, it is recommended that professional advice is sought before application.